-Lead with Empathy: Ameriflex CEO Works to Make Employees Feel Heard
+Lead with Empathy: Ameriflex CEO Works to Make Employees Feel Heard and Engaged

 For many years, Dallas-based health-benefits administrator Ameriflex “took the temperature” of its employees with a survey that was sent out annually, semi-annually or once every three months.
 However, once the coronavirus pandemic hit and 99.0% of its employees began working from home, the company stepped up the pace by sending out the employee-engagement survey on a monthly basis.
 The survey asked workers: How are you feeling?
 Do you have everything you need to do your job?
 Please give us feedback, it went on, both about your general disposition and with respect to your role.